luinbytes/constelia.ai-forum-post-viewer/README.md

 - Click the "Refresh" button to fetch the latest 15 forum posts
 - Posts are displayed with their title, author, and elapsed time
 - Click post titles to open them in the main forum
-- Images and attachments are loaded on demand
-- 10-second cooldown between refreshes to prevent API spam
+- 5-second cooldown between refreshes to prevent API spam

 ## Development